ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 ## Scene 2: EXT.
 NEW HOUSE - SOUTHERN CONNECTICUT COAST - DAY

 _Dallas_ signs papers on a clipboard handed to him by a _MOVER_.
-The Movers begin by unloading a large wooden piano from the back of the truck.
+The Movers begin moving various boxes and furniture including a large wooden piano from the back of the truck.

-Nearby, a _TV CAMERAMAN_ and a _CAMERA CREW_ capture a _REPORTER_ speaking into the camera. _Mac_ watches from a distance, curious and uncertain about the commotion.
+Nearby across the street from the house - outside the nature preserve with the tall grass - , a _TV CAMERAMAN_ and a _CAMERA CREW_ capture a _REPORTER_ speaking into the camera. _Mac_ watches from a distance, curious and uncertain about the commotion.

 ---